Visas and immigration

 EU, EEA and Swiss citizens

-If you are studying for more than one semester with an internship, you will need to apply for a Student Visa under the new Student Route.
+- If you are studying for more than one semester with an internship, you will need to apply for a Student Visa under the Student Route.

-You can arrive through the E-Gates at the airport if you have a digital passport and if you applied for your visa via the Home Office app on your smartphone.
+- You can arrive through the E-Gates at the airport if you have an ETA and if you applied for your visa via the Home Office app on your smartphone.

 Next steps